Carolin Ellerkamp

 Project Overview

-This will be organized in following formats: the participants will first get 15-20 minutes input by experts as a formal learning environment and then be encouraged to exchange and discuss 40-45 minutes on their own in a more informal learning environment on respective topics.
+It was organized in following formats: the participants first got 15-20 minutes input by experts as a formal learning environment and then were encouraged to exchange and discuss 40-45 minutes on their own in a more informal learning environment on respective topics.

-Every workshop will focus on one question/topic related to the perspective listed above.
-In addition to the above perspectives, potential topics/questions could be:
+Every workshop focussed on one question/topic related to the perspective listed above.
+In addition to the above perspectives, potential topics/questions were:

 1. How is our culture connected to the way we use and appreciate water around the world? - by including participants from different countries and cultures, including people from the global north and global south, it can be enriching to discover how different cultures are connected to the way water is used, and how those cultural learnings can contribute to the needs assessment when developing approaches to solve the problem of water accessibility.